 49. Blue and Purple Hair Color

 Bright hair colors are expressive and fun, and there are various combinations to choose from depending on how vibrant you want your hair to be.
-A classic pairing is with blue and purple, two similar and complementary shades, which makes adding them to your hair appear more blended.
-You can do this in various ways, including an ombre approach, with hair darker at the roots and gradually lightening toward the ends.
+A classic pairing is with blue and purple hair, two similar and complementary shades, which makes adding them to your hair appear more blended.
+You can do this in various ways, including an ombre hair color approach, with hair darker at the roots and gradually lightening toward the ends.
 This is a fantastic option for giving the hair depth and dimension.

 50. Platinum Hair with Purple Roots